Denis Spotswood: RAF career

 After attending the Air Defence Course at the School of Land/Air Warfare as well as the jet conversion course, Spotswood joined the Directing Staff at the Imperial Defence College in March 1950.
-He was sent on an exchange posting to the Tactical Operations Plans Branch at Headquarters United States Air Force in June 1952, and having been promoted to group captain on 1 January 1954, he became Station Commander at RAF Linton-on-Ouse in August 1954.
-He went on to be deputy director of Plans at the Air Ministry in October 1956 and, having been appointed Aide-de-Camp to the Queen on 18 June 1957, he became Commandant at the RAF College Cranwell in August 1958.
+In June 1952 he had an exchange posting to the Tactical Operations Plans Branch at Headquarters United States Air Force.

+On 1 January 1954 he was promoted to group captain, and became Station Commander at RAF Linton-on-Ouse.
+In August 1954. he became deputy director of Plans at the Air Ministry in October 1956 and, having been appointed Aide-de-Camp to the Queen on 18 June 1957, he became Commandant at the RAF College Cranwell in August 1958.
 He was promoted to air commodore on 1 January 1960.
 Appointed a Companion of the Order of the Bath in the 1961 New Year Honours, Spotswood became Assistant Chief of the Staff (Air Defence) at SHAPE in June 1961.

 Promoted to air vice-marshal on 1 July 1961, he became Chairman of the Pathfinder Study Group in November 1963, charged with determining the shape, size and cost of the RAF front line.
 His main recommendation, which was implemented, was to merge RAF Fighter Command and RAF Bomber Command to form RAF Strike Command.
 He went on to be Air Officer Commanding No. 3 Bomber Group in August 1964 and Commander-in-Chief RAF Germany as well as Commander of the Second Tactical Air Force on 6 December 1965.

 Having been advanced to Knight Commander of the Order of the Bath in the 1966 Birthday Honours and been promoted to air marshal on 1 July 1966, Spotswood became Commander-in-Chief RAF Strike Command on 26 August 1968.
 He was promoted to air chief marshal on 1 November 1968, and appointed Air Aide-de-Camp to the Queen on 7 July 1970.

 Advanced to Knight Grand Cross of the Order of the Bath in the 1971 New Year Honours, he became Chief of the Air Staff on 1 April 1971.
 As Chief of the Air Staff he had a major role in implementing the defence savings demanded by the Heath Government in the face of economic difficulties at the time.
 Spotswood presented Prince Charles with his 'wings' at the end of his flying training in August 1971.
 Spotswood was promoted to Marshal of the Royal Air Force on 31 March 1974 and retired on the same day.